ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 A super fast Blizzard AH sniper created by Saddlebag Exchange.
 Version 2.0 of our [MEGA-ALERTS](https://github.com/ff14-advanced-market-search/mega-alerts)

-This is a tool capable of alerting you on the best prices for any item you want to buy **across all realms in your region** to alert you on incredible deals seconds after Blizzard AH API data is released.
+This is a tool capable of searching **across all realms in your region** to alert you on incredible deals, alerting you on the best prices for any item you want to buy seconds after Blizzard AH API data is released.

 **Please dontate to our patreon so we can keep the project running.
 If you need help setting it up, our creator will personally help any patreon subscribers.**

 https://www.patreon.com/indopan

-This amazing tool runs every time the blizzard API updates each hour and then alerts you on discord.

-Blizzard only sends out new AH data to the API one time per hour, the rest of the time MEGA-ALERTS will sit and wait for new data to come out before sending more alerts.
-You can see what minute of each hour blizzard releases new data for your realm [here on our upload times page to find when new alerts will be sent to you.](https://saddlebagexchange.com/wow/upload-timers)

 <img src="https://github.com/ff14-advanced-market-search/mega-alerts/assets/17516896/dbdf6a86-e560-4f59-b87e-bac7379f3b9d" width="300" height="300">